Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Numerical Solution of Transport Equations

 which allows us to write Eqs.~\eqref{eq:xi-transport}, \eqref{eq:eta-transport}, \eqref{eq:transport-sigma-ppp}, \eqref{eq:transport-sigma-upp}, \eqref{eq:sigma-pppp-transport}, \eqref{eq:sigma-uppp-transport}, \eqref{eq:bi-transport}, \eqref{eq:A-transport}, \eqref{eq:d2Iinv-transport}, \eqref{eq:vanVleck-transport2}, \eqref{eq:box-sqrt-delta} and \eqref{eq:V0-transport} as a system of coupled, tensor ordinary differential equations.
 These equations all have the general form:

-where we have set $s=0$ without loss of generality and where $A^{a' \ldots}_{\phantom{\alpha'} b' \ldots} = 0 $ initially (i.e. at $s'=0$).
+where we have set $s=0$ without loss of generality and where $A^{a' \ldots}_{\phantom{\alpha'} b' \ldots} = 0 $ initially (i.e., at $s'=0$).
 It is not necessarily true, however, that the derivative of $A^{\alpha' \ldots}_{\phantom{\alpha'} b' \ldots}$ is zero initially.
 This fact is important when considering initial data for the numerical scheme.

 Solving this system of equations along with the geodesic equations for the spacetime of interest will then yield a numerical value for $V_0$.
 Moreover, since $V=V_0$ along a null geodesic, the transport equation for $V_0$ will effectively give the full value of $V$ on the light-cone.
-We have implemented this numerical integration scheme for geodesics in Nariai and Schwarzschild spacetimes using the Runge-Kutta-Fehlberg method in GSL \cite{GSL}.
+We have implemented this numerical integration scheme for geodesics in Nariai and Schwarzschild spacetimes using the Runge-Kutta-Fehlberg method (with adaptive time stepping) provided by the GNU Scientific Library \cite{GSL}.
 The source code of our implementation is available online \cite{TransportCode}.